PriyanshiSinghai/AI_Note_Manager/README.md

-# AI Powered Notes Manager
+# LLM Powered Notes Manager

 An AI-powered note-taking command-line application that lets you create, view, delete, and summarize notes using natural language models.